madlalakhaya25/Mosa/README.md

         For transcription errors, check for background noise and speak clearly.
         Verify storage permissions and designated folders if recordings appear to be missing.

+## Tech

+transcritForge is part one of [Botlhale AI](https://botlhale.ai/) platforms.
+Its UI is written in CSS using Javascript and its backend is written in [Python Flask Framework](https://www.python.org/).